hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evalp.rst

-      The generated content in the output directory will follow the same structure and the same namings as *q_thr*, i.e. each leadtime in a separate folder, and each site in a separate file within it.
-The shape in each CSV output file is (subsets, {quantiles,}
+      The generated content in the output directory will follow the same structure and the same namings as *q_thr*, i.e. each leadtime in a separate folder, and each site (and each metric) in a separate file within it.
+The shape in each CSV output file is (subsets, {quantiles,} {thresholds,} {components}).
-      {thresholds,} {components}).

       .. important::